Skip to main content

 Salted-hash audit reference

-A new audit row records the scrub, tagged with sha256(salt + phone) of the original customer identifier — this row IS the chain-of-custody artefact proving deletion happened.
-Salt comes from RIGHT_TO_ERASURE_HASH_SALT env var; without a salt the hash would be trivially reversible by any phone-number dictionary.
+A new audit row records the scrub, tagged with sha256(salt + phone) of the original customer identifier; this row IS the chain-of-custody artefact proving deletion happened.
+The salt is supplied by a required environment variable; without a salt the hash would be trivially reversible by any phone-number dictionary.

 7